-As the event is very popular, the LOC should use a venue that can accommodate a minimum of four tatami.
+As the event is very popular, the local organising committee (LOC) should use a venue that can accommodate a minimum of four tatami.
 The LOC must provide a set of radios for the referees and IJF Veterans Commission.

 A1.2 Competition Rules for Veterans